 Being this cheesecake is baked without a crust, I had to come up with a way to attach one after it was baked.
 I poured chocolate ganache over the cooled cake then topped it with a mixture of cookie crumbs and some more chocolate ganache.

 It stuck, just as I had hoped, makes a nice solid base for the cheesecake, and tastes incredible.

 If you want to make one of these Mickey Mouse Cheesecakes then you are going to need to get the silicone mold.

-You can find them at many of the gift shops in Disney, or you can get it from Amazon.
-You’ll also need peach and red food coloring, some food use only paint brushes or some squeeze-it mold painter (squeeze bottles) fitted with a small round pastry tip, and a roasting pan, preferably with a flat removable rack.
+You can find them at many of the gift shops in Disney, or you can get them from Amazon.
+You'll also need peach and red food coloring, some food use only paint brushes or some squeeze-it mold painter (squeeze bottles) fitted with a small round pastry tip, and a roasting pan, preferably with a flat removable rack.
 (Commission earned for sales from affiliate links.)

 Mickey Mouse Cheesecake

 - Start by creating a water bath for the cheesecake to bake in.
 I suggest using a roasting pan with a flat removable rack.
 Set the mold on the rack then fill the pan with enough water to come halfway up the sides of the mold.
 Remove the rack and mold, and set the pan in the oven.
 Heat the oven to 325 degrees while you make the cheesecake.

 - The rack will give your silicone mold nice support and later when it's filled you can simply lower it into the water bath using the handles.

 - Now you can make the cheesecake filling and the chocolate ganache using the recipes below.